sccallahan/QUACKERS_RNAseq-pipeline/README.md

 cd quackers---an-rnaseq-pipeline
 ```

 This should deposit all the scripts into your directory.
 Next, you need to create a sample sheet.
 This sheet MUST BE NAMED `sample_sheet_STAR.txt`, or the pipeline will fail.
-Aternatively, you could edit the `Quackling_STAR.sh` file to whatever you named your sample sheet.
+Alternatively, you could edit the `Quackling_STAR.sh` file to whatever you named your sample sheet.
 The sample sheet needs to be a tabbed texted file, with each paired end fastq belonging to the same row and separate columns.
 Here's an example:

 ``` bash
 HN30_KD1_1.fq.gz    HN30_KD1_2.fq.gz